openlookeng/hetu-core/hetu-docs/en/startree/insert-cube.md

    -- This statement would fail because its possible the Cube already contain rows matching the given predicate.
    INSERT INTO CUBE orders_cube WHERE location = 'Canada';
 ```
+Note: this means that columns used in the first insert must be used in every insert predicate following the first to avoid inserting duplicate data.

 2. Range Predicate issue.

 ```sql